AlanFreed/FijLung.jl/README.md

-# FijLung.jl
+# FijLung

-This module provides the deformation gradient *F<sub>ij</sub>* at three locations in the right lung of a person suffering a trauma event that produces waves traversing and reflecting across the thorax cavity of a human caused by a high-energy impact to the rib cage from a blunt object.
+This module provides the deformation gradient *F<sub>ij</sub>* at three locations in the right lung of an individual who has suffered trauma  produced by waves traversing and reflecting across their thorax cavity caused by a high-energy impact to the rib cage from a blunt object.
 The 1 direction points from the chest towards the left arm.
 The 2 direction points from the torso towards the head along the spine.
 And the 3 direction points from the spine towards the breast bone.

 These data are used in a book currently being written by the author of this software, i.e.,